 The monolith of brick and limestone towers over the grounds below, awe-inspiring and formidable.
-Although the old beauty queen is getting a bit of a face-lift, she is still as commanding and elegant as she was when she was built 90 years ago.
-With that span of time also come stories, and, as is true for many historic buildings, many of the stories within these walls have yet to reach their ending, meaning spooky encounters abound!
+At just shy of the century mark, the old beauty queen, fresh off of an unprecedented restoration, is as commanding and elegant as she was when she was built.
+After so many years, she has no shortage of stories to tell, some of which seem to not have reached their conclusion.
 The sound of a long-lost cat scratching at the door can be heard in the middle of the night.
 A forlorn World War II soldier can be seen wandering the halls.
 Pianos start playing in the grand ballroom with no one around to push the keys.
-Whether they remain to deal with some unfinished business or simply because they weren’t quite ready for the party to end, some of the guests of yore have never truly checked out.
+Whether they remain to deal with some unfinished business or simply because they weren’t quite ready for the party to end, some of the guests of yore have never truly checked-out.

 For several years before its renovation began, the Cavalier Hotel would close to guests during the winter months, before reopening again in the spring.
 While phone calls at all hours of the night from guests are nothing new for receptionists working the late shift, when the hotel is presumed to be empty, persistent calls from the sixth floor in the dead of night are a little strange – especially when nothing can be heard on the other end but the distant warble of jazz.
 Night watchmen would be sent to check on the rooms that were calling, only to find them empty.

 The historic hotel stands tall today as a time capsule of opulence and grandeur.
-In her prime, her halls were filled with the traffic of society’s elite.
+In the early years, her halls were filled with the traffic of society’s elite.
 Presidents, movie stars, writers, musicians and even old Scarface himself, all made their way up the hill across the Atlantic to be immersed in her elegance and to see and be seen.
 Her walls reverberated with the distant silky whirr of Gershwin emanating from the grand ballroom, while the subtle suggestion of cigar smoke lingered overhead in a fragrant haze.
-It was hard for guests not to be enraptured by her mystique and even harder for many of them to leave when the band stopped playing.
-Perhaps, that’s why some never did.
+It was hard for guests not to be enraptured by her mystique and even harder to leave when the band stopped playing.
+Perhaps, that’s why some of them never did.